 - US Department of Justice, Special Litigation Section, Civil Rights Division, 950 Pennsylvania Avenue, NW, Washington, DC 20530, 202-514-6255 or toll free 877-218-5228 - 4.
 Format for Complaints Complaints shall be in writing and signed by the complainant(s) or a representative and include the complainant's name, address, and telephone number.
 Complaints received by fax or e-mail will be acknowledged and processed.
 Allegations received by telephone or in person will be reduced to writing, may be recorded and will be provided to the complainant for confirmation or revision before processing.
 Complaints will be accepted in other languages, including Braille. - 5.
-Discrimination Complaint Form The Discrimination Complaint Form is consistent with the Nondiscrimination Assurance in Group 01.D of the FTA Certifications & Assurances. - Complaint Basis Allegations must be based on issues involving race, color, national origin, sex, age, creed (religion), or disability.
+Discrimination Complaint Form The Discrimination Complaint Form is consistent with the FTA Certifications & Assurances, "Nondiscrimination Assurance." - 6.
+Complaint Basis Allegations must be based on issues involving race, color, national origin, sex, age, creed (religion) or disability.
 The term "basis" refers to the complainant's membership in a protected group category.

-Protected Categories Definition Examples Applicable Statutes and Regulations 5 FTA Race An individual belonging to one of the accepted racial groups; or the perception, based usually on physical characteristics that a person is a member of a racial group Black/African American, Hispanic/Latino, Asian, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, White Title VI of the Civil Rights Act of 1964; 49 CFR Part 21; Circular Color Color of skin, including shade of skin within a racial group Black, White, brown, yellow, etc. 4702.1B National Origin Place of birth.
+Protected Categories Definition Examples Applicable Statutes and Regulations FTA Race An individual belonging to one of the accepted racial groups; or the perception, based usually on physical characteristics that a person is a member of a racial group Black/African American, Hispanic/Latino, Asian, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, White Title VI of the Civil Rights Act of 1964; 49 CFR Part 21; 49 U.S.C.
+5332(b); FTA Circular 4702.1B Color Color of skin, including shade of skin within a racial group Black, White, brown, yellow, etc. National Origin Place of birth.
 Citizenship is not a factor.
 Discrimination based on language or a person's accent is also covered.
-Mexican, Cuban, Japanese, Vietnamese, Chinese Sex Gender Women and Men Title IX of the Education Amendments of 1972 Age Persons of any age 21 year old person Age Discriminatio n Act of 1975 Disability Physical or mental impairment, permanent or temporary, or perceived.
-Blind, alcoholic, para- amputee, epileptic, diabetic, arthritic Section 504 of the Act of 1973; Amer Disabilities Act of ricans with Creed Religion.
+Mexican, Cuban, Japanese, Vietnamese, Chinese Sex Gender Women and Men 49 U.S.C.
+5332(b); Title IX of the Education Amendments of 1972 Age Persons of any age 21-year-old person Age Discrimination Act of 1975 Disability Physical or mental impairment, permanent or temporary, or perceived.
+Blind, alcoholic, para- amputee, epileptic, diabetic, arthritic Section 504 of the Rehabilitation Act of 1973; Americans with Disabilities Act of 1990 Creed Religion.
 Muslim, Christian, Hindu, Atheist 49 U.S.C.
-5332(b )
+5332(b)